Becoming You With Julie

 Ingredients

-• 1 ripe spotty banana, organic if possible, see Notes if using a frozen banana
+• 1 ripe spotty banana, fresh or frozen

 • 1 cup plant-based milk, like oat, cashew, or soy